JunjieCheng/Participatory-Sensing-as-a-Service/Extended_MOLE.md

     info.instruction.from(“./README.xml”)
     info.title.from(“Dataset of vehicles”)

-    on.success: ret JPEG image, String tag; EvaluateVehiclePhoto
+    on.success: ret JPEG image, String tag
     on.fail: exit
   }